quietui/quiet/docs/index.md

 ---
 title: Quiet UI
-description: An open source UI library for the Web with a focus on accessibility, longevity, performance, and simplicity.
+description: A UI library for the Web with a focus on accessibility, longevity, performance, and simplicity.
 layout: splash
 bodyClass: with-grid
 ---